PatrickAlphaC/sc-language-comparison/README.md

 -   [Solidity Compiler](https://docs.soliditylang.org/en/latest/installing-solidity.html)
     -   You'll know you've done it right if you can run `solc --verison` and get an output like:
     -   `solc, the solidity compiler commandline interface Version: 0.8.15+commit.e14f2714.Darwin.appleclan`
--   [Python]
-    -   You'll know you've done it right if you can run `python --verison` or `python3 --version` and get an output like:
-    -   `Python 3.9.5`

 ## Getting Started